×

 The U.S. government spends enormous resources each year on the gathering and analysis of intelligence, yet the history of American foreign policy is littered with missteps and misunderstandings that have resulted from intelligence failures.
 In Why Intelligence Fails, Robert Jervis examines the politics and psychology of two of the more spectacular intelligence failures in recent memory: the mistaken belief that the regime of the Shah in Iran was secure and stable in 1978, and the claim that Iraq had active WMD programs in 2002.

-The Iran case is based on a recently declassified report Jervis was commissioned to undertake ...
+The Iran case is based on a recently declassified report Jervis was commissioned to undertake by ...
 Read more

 In both cases, Jervis finds not only that intelligence was badly flawed but also that later explanations—analysts were bowing to political pressure and telling the White House what it wanted to hear or were willfully blind—were also incorrect.
 Proponents of these explanations claimed that initial errors were compounded by groupthink, lack of coordination within the government, and failure to share information.
 Policy prescriptions, including the recent establishment of a Director of National Intelligence, were supposed to remedy the situation.